green-button/green-button.github.io/developers/index.md

 <dl>
   <dt>Download My Data</dt>
   <dd>A RetailCustomer may download an XML file from either a Data
   Custodian or a Third Party.
-Restful interfaces are provided to enable this operation.
-There are no assumptions made with respect to what the RetailCustomer might do with this XML file, although best practices would be to insure the file is viewable by using a minimal stylesheet.
+RESTful interfaces are provided to enable this operation.
+There are no assumptions made with respect to what the RetailCustomer might do with this XML file, although best practices would be to ensure the file is viewable using a minimal stylesheet.
 <ul>
 <li>Examples of <a href="http://services.greenbuttondata.org/sample-data.html">Download My Data files may be found on the Green Button Sandbox</a>.</li>